 Home Learning - A Blended Learning Approach

-In order to support those children who are currently learning from home during this current lockdown, Bannockburn has developed a Blended Learning programme.
+In order to support those children who need to undertake their learning from home, Bannockburn has developed a Blended Learning programme.

 Whilst we believe that children learn best in school with their peers and teachers, we understand that the current situation has meant that we need to offer some adaptations to the traditional school day and what we can offer our families.